 Start testing after half a day of installation.

 Building a quadcopter research lab typically takes months and costs tens of thousands of dollars.
 We are developing an affordable platform based on mostly open source hardware and software.
-The software stack is written in Python, a powerful language for researcher, but simple enough for undergraduate students with little coding experience.
+The software stack is written in Python, a powerful language for researchers, but simple enough for undergraduate students with little coding experience.
 Our platform supports over ten quadcopters in the same room.

 - Otus tracker, base stations, and receivers